 Starting body fat %: 38.8% | Ending body fat %: 36.6% | Total body fat % lost: 2.2%

 General: Hunger and cravings were totally a thing of the past.
 As I explained in the first update, I had a difficult time figuring out how to curb sugar cravings.
 My first-day fasting, the sugar cravings went away and even after two weeks of intermittent fasting, they are STILL gone!
 I have not desired nor ingested any sugar since day one.
-This is pure magic because I could literally put away an entire box of these, followed by most of these, without issue.
+This is pure magic because I could literally put away entire boxes of candy.
 Gross!

 Intermittent fasting LITERALLY helped me overcome sugar addiction in just 24 hours.
 2 weeks later that still holds true.
 I remain amazed.

 Also, I wound up hitting a 24 hour intermittent fast almost by accident.
 On one very busy day, I got in from running errands at around 5:30 pm and realized I hadn’t eaten.
 6:30 pm would make 24 hours fasting so I figured I’d just push it there.
 Took a shower and got comfy for the evening, and by the time dinner was ready 24 hours had passed.
 Easy stuff.

 Intermittent Fasting Two Weeks Exercise Plan

 This week I completely surpassed my cardio activity goal.
 Where during week 1 I felt a little tired and slow while working out fasted, in week 2 I killed it.
 I actually went to the gym and burned 400-500 calories in just 40 minutes on the elliptical each time.
 I did complete two strength/resistance workouts at home, as planned.
 Honestly, I still don’t enjoy that much, so it’s not my focus, but I’m proud of continuing even a little bit.